arribada/notecard-block-balena/README.md

-# blues-block-balena
+# notecard-block-balena

-Blues Notecard balenaBlock
+Blues Notecard balenaBlock written in Golang.
+This has a smaller memory footprint than the official Blues balena block written in Python.